Quick Picks

 Which AI TV Shows Cover Surveillance and Control?

 The best AI TV shows about surveillance and control are Mrs. Davis (2023, IMDb 7.3, Peacock), The Capture (2019, IMDb 8.0, Peacock), and Devs (2020, IMDb 7.6, Hulu).
 Damon Lindelof co-created Mrs. Davis; Alex Garland of Ex Machina wrote and directed Devs.
-Each treats AI as the new infrastructure of power.
+Each one prefigured a risk now sitting on compliance, legal, and security desks: synthesised media that defeats normal evidence checks, ambient AI assistants that quietly absorb workplace data, and predictive systems that resist audit.

 7. Mrs. Davis (2023)

-What it's about: A motorcycle-riding nun (Betty Gilpin) wages a personal war against Mrs. Davis, an all-knowing AI followed by most of humanity through a phone app.
+Mrs. Davis's central argument is that the AI takeover most people fear (force, malice, mass control) is much less plausible than the version we are actually living through: an AI that takes over by being relentlessly helpful.
+A motorcycle-riding nun (Betty Gilpin) wages a personal war against Mrs. Davis, an all-knowing AI followed by most of humanity through a phone app.
 The AI, in turn, will only stop existing if she completes a quest to find and destroy the Holy Grail.
-Created by Damon Lindelof and Tara Hernandez for Peacock as an 8-episode limited series.
+Created by Damon Lindelof and Tara Hernandez for Peacock as an 8-episode limited series in 2023.

 8. The Capture (2019–2026)